RodrigoHolztrattner/Peon/README.md

 ### Creating and Starting a Job

-It's possible to create an independent job or a child job, using the hierarchical way you will be creating a dependency tree where each parent job depends on its children to finish first, allowing it to finish too.
+It's possible to create an independent job or a child job, using the hierarchical way you will be creating a dependency tree where each parent job depends on its children to finish first, then allowing it to finish too.

 Creating a job is simple: